mc-datapacks/en/src/index.md

 # About

-Minecraft Datapacks is a community-driven minecraft server about datapacks.
+Minecraft Datapacks is a community-driven Minecraft server about datapacks.
 This means we need a way to ensure compatibility between many datapacks to create a stable and friendly datapack ecosystem.

 [Discord](https://discord.gg/SnJQcfq)

 ## How we are going to do it

-To achieve this we will use the "programming conventions" method, which we will kindly ask other users to follow to improve compatibility between datapacks.
-And to do that we need to create a way for users to be able to access these conventions very quickly. and that is the aim of this website.
+To achieve this we will use some "programming conventions", which we will ask other users to follow to improve compatibility between datapacks.
+To do that, we need to create a way for users to be able to access these conventions conveniently.
+That is the aim of this website.

 ## Contribution

-If you wish to contribute to this project you can do it via [this Github repository](https://github.com/mc-datapacks)
+If you wish to contribute to this project, you can do it via [this Github repository](https://github.com/mc-datapacks).

-As of right now, there are 3 types of contribution **Grammar Contribution**, **Tips Contribution** and **Convention Contribution**
+As of right now, there are 3 types of contribution: **Grammar Contributions**, **Tips Contributions** and **Convention Contributions**.

-1. **Grammar Contribution** is a simple grammar correction pull-request, anyone can make this contribution if they notice grammar errors.
+1. A **Grammar Contribution** is a simple grammar correction pull-request, anyone can make this contribution if they notice grammar errors.
-2. **Tips Contribution** is a contribution to a "tips" section of this repository, similar to **Grammar Contribution** you just need to make a pull-request and wait for approval.
+2. A **Tips Contribution** is a contribution to the "tips" section of this repository, similar to **Grammar Contributions** you just need to make a pull-request and wait for approval.
-3. **Convention Contribution** is a contribution to the "conventions" section of this repository, to contribute this please read the next section.
+3. A **Convention Contribution** is a contribution to the "conventions" section of this repository.
+To contribute to the conventions, please read the below section.

 ### Convention Contribution

-To contribute to this you must first create an issue with the `Convention Suggestion` label in this format:
+To contribute to the official conventions, you must first create an issue with the `Convention Suggestion` label in this format:

 1) explanation of the convention.
 2) explanation on how to implement it.